citp/privacy-policy-historical/g/gu/gui/guides.co.md

 #### Contacting the Web Site

-If you have any questions about this privacy statement, the practices of this site, or your dealings with this web site, please contact us at [privacy@accel.io](mailto:privacy@accel.io).
+If you have any questions about this privacy statement, the practices of this site, or your dealings with this web site, please contact us at [privacy@guides.co](mailto:privacy@guides.co).